netdata/netdata/collectors/ioping.plugin/README.md

 cp ioping.conf ioping2.conf
 ```

-Edit `ioping2.conf` and set the settings and the destinations you need for the seconds instance.
+Edit `ioping2.conf` and set the settings and the destination you need for the seconds instance.

 **2. Soft Link Original ioping Plugin to New Plugin File**